 The guys felled a big tree at the beginning.
 In a few minutes, I understood what they were doing with it.

 There was a steep bank where the trail needed to go.
 I didn’t see the work go into it, as I was farther down the trail lopping, but voila!
 It looks like this log and trail were always there!

 It was amazing to be in the front, where it was just a rough little trail where the first guys had gone through with a chain saw, and then look back.
 People with rakes, axes, shovels, pickax, were building a trail right behind me!

 This is hard work!
 We took breaks and lunch time.
 More than once someone would remind us to work as much as you wanted, you’re a volunteer.
 Make sure you drink water.

 It turned into a warm day in the Piedmont area, nice if you are sitting and eating lunch, a bit warmer if you are building a trail.
 I became familiar with using a mattock in the afternoon to cut into the hillside to build the trail.
 This was tough work!
-After our afternoon break, I went back to lopping multi flower rose bushes, that was a bit easier than trying to cut down the larger trees.
+After our afternoon break, I went back to lopping multi flower rose bushes, which was a bit easier than trying to cut down the larger trees.
 We should have just contacted a company like Kiwi Tree Lopping to do the tree removals for us.
 It would have been so much easier!!
 We had a huge tree in our backyard a few years ago and we had to get a tree removal company to come and sort it out for us.
 There was no way I could have cut it down myself!

 It is extremely satisfying to walk back over a trail that simply didn’t exist six hours prior.
 What a difference team work can make!